|

 William Blake (Johnny Depp): I’m not dead.
 Am I?

 Each was promptly shot in the head, execution style.
-No apparent motive.
-The human demon.
-The crazed fear of mortality and powerlessness.
-An irrational need to stake one’s claim as hunter rather than hunted.
-Kids who were just beginning to sprout into their bodies and minds now dead in a morgue.
-They were everyone and they are no one.
+No apparent motive other than the human demon or the crazed fear of mortality and powerlessness that leads to an irrational need to stake one’s claim as hunter rather than hunted.
+Kids who were just beginning to sprout into their bodies and minds were now dead in a morgue.
+They were everyone and now they are no one.

 William Blake: What is your name?